We Finally Understand The Ending Of Lost

 Why was Christian Shephard in the church?

 While Christian Shephard explains to Jack that the church exists to help all of the Oceanic 815 survivors "move on" with the people who'd been most significant to them in their lives, that doesn't explain what Christian himself is doing there, along with infants Aaron and Ji Yeon.
 None of them lived on the island (or at least, not for long), so it couldn't possibly have been the most important time in any of their lives.
-Surely Christian's "most significant" period would've occurred well before his death, while Aaron's and Ji Yeon's would've likely been once they were adults.
+Surely Christian's "most significant" period would've occurred well before his death while Aaron's and Ji Yeon's would've likely been once they were adults.

 The simplest explanation for their presence is that, like all of the other people in the flash-sideways who weren't survivors of the crash, those weren't the real Christian, Aaron, and Ji Yeon.
 They were merely manifestations of something the Oceanic survivors needed in order to move on.
 While the flash-sideways was created exclusively for the survivors of Oceanic 815, perhaps Christian, along with the adult versions of Aaron and Ji Yeon, are out there in their own versions of the afterlife, searching for their own most significant people before they can move on for themselves.
-And sure, their presence raises some interesting questions, but it doesn't take away from Lost's powerful ending.
+And sure, their presence raises some interesting questions, but it doesn't take away from "Lost's" powerful ending.

 What was the deal with the numbers on Lost?

-Lost never definitively addressed the nature of the Numbers, but implied that, like so many other things on Lost, the explanation behind the ascending string of figures was more mystical than scientific.
+"Lost" never definitively addressed the nature of the numbers, but implied that, like so many other things on the show, the explanation behind the ascending string of figures was more mystical than scientific.
 Jacob assigned a number to each of the candidates he drew to the island, and the final six candidates each synced up perfectly with one of the numbers: Locke was 4, Hurley was 8, Sawyer was 15, Sayid was 16, Jack was 23, and 42 referred to either Sun or Jin Kwon.
 Before arriving on the island, Hurley noticed the pattern recurring in his life and associated it with bad luck, while the other candidates remained oblivious to the numbers until well after they were already on the island.
-It's worth noting that Hurley ultimately became the candidate chosen to become the new guardian of the island, suggesting that the numbers may have been tied into the idea of fate and inevitability — a prominent theme on Lost.
+It's worth noting that Hurley ultimately became the candidate chosen to become the new guardian of the island, suggesting that the numbers may have been tied into the idea of fate and inevitability — a prominent theme on "Lost."

 What caused the crash of Oceanic 815?

-Without the fateful crash of Oceanic flight 815 in the pilot episode, there would've been no Lost at all.
+Without the fateful crash of Oceanic Flight 815 in the pilot episode, there would've been no "Lost" at all.
 Like most of the other strange occurrences on the show, it turns out that the circumstances leading to the crash were more complex than it initially appeared.
 For a long time, it seemed likely that Oceanic 815 merely suffered some sort of tragic yet mundane technical malfunction.
 But as the series went on, it became clear that the plane crash was yet another circumstance that had been cosmically engineered by Jacob to serve his own millennia-long agenda.

 Eventually, Desmond accidentally killed his companion in the Swan station and allowed the timer to run down to zero, resulting in a system failure.
 Desmond was able to fix it, but not before the system unleashed an immense electromagnetic charge, which in turn caused Oceanic 815 to break apart while passing over the island.
 So in a way, Desmond caused the crash of Flight 815, but considering that Jacob was the one who brought Desmond to the island, arranged the circumstances that required him to push the button, and carefully selected the passengers on the flight, the electromagnetic surge and the subsequent plane crash were all part of his plan.